willbrooks2/Git_Introduction/README.md

 This is an introduction to GitHub for AIF Payments
 </head>
 <body>
-<h1 style="font-size:100%;">Introducing GitHub</h1>
+<h1>Introducing GitHub</h1>
-<p>This is the basis to some beneficial progress in version control for PLICS iterations.
-It will contain a PowerPoint presentation and an example script.</p>
+<p>This is the basis to some beneficial progress in version control for PLICS iterations.</p>
 <p>This is just an example of how Git can be used, and why it can be beneficial to the team!<p>
+<h1>Useful Features</h1>
+<li>Creating an organisation which allows us to store and collaberate</li>
+<li>Open source platform for transparency</li>
+<li>Stored version control and edit log</li>
+<li>Intuitive and accessible program</li>
+<li>Collaberation between project members on code files, word documents etc.</li>
+<h1>What does this repository contain?</h1>
+<p>This repository contains a PowerPoint presentation on Git, a Script Template for Getting Started and a File containing all commands that may be required for using Git successfully<p>
 </body>
 </html>